aryna-yukhnevich/dev/README.md

 **Note**: Here, `<<env>>` acts as a placeholder that represents the environment name.
 This allows you to specify a generic name for the tooling account while keeping the option to customize it based on the environment.
 To define the actual values for placeholders, you can use the `replacements.json` file (please refer to [Provide Replacements for Rlaceholders](#provide-replacements-for-placeholders)).
 This file serves as a mapping between placeholders and their corresponding values.
 - in the `account_id`, `region` parameters, enter AWS region and account ID for this Tolling environment.
 - in the `metrics_collection_interval_min`, enter an interval (in minutes) for extracting metrics from monitored environments.
 - in the `digest_report_period_hours`, indicate how many recent hours should be covered in the daily digest report.
-Defaults to `24` hours.
+Default value: `24` hours.
 - in the `digest_cron_expression`, enter the cron schedule to trigger the daily digest report.
-Defaults to `cron(0 8 * * ? *)`, every day at 8am UTC. \
+Default value: `cron(0 8 * * ? *)`, every day at 8am UTC. \
 \
     **Grafana Configuration** [Optional]: \
     \
     Only if the `grafana_instance` section exists, the Grafana stack will be deployed.
 If the Grafana deployment should be skipped, remove this `grafana_instance` nested configuration from the general settings.\
     If the Grafana stack should be deployed:
     - in the `grafana_vpc_id`, specify the ID of the Amazon VPC where the Grafana instance will be deployed.
 At least 1 public subnet required.
     - in the `grafana_security_group_id`, specify the ID of the security group that will be associated with the Grafana instance.
-Inbound access to Grafana’s default HTTP port: 3000 required. \
+Inbound access to Grafana’s default HTTP port: 3000 required.

     Additionally, several optional configurations are available to customize the Grafana deployment:
     - `grafana_key_pair_name`: add this parameter and specify the name of the key pair to be associated with the Grafana instance.
 If not provided, a new key pair will be created during the stack deployment.
     - `grafana_bitnami_image`: add this parameter and specify the Bitnami Grafana image from AWS Marketplace.
-Defaults to `bitnami-grafana-10.2.2-1-r02-linux-debian-11-x86_64-hvm-ebs-nami`.
+Default value: `bitnami-grafana-10.2.2-1-r02-linux-debian-11-x86_64-hvm-ebs-nami`.
     - `grafana_instance_type`: add this parameter and specify the EC2 instance type for the Grafana instance.
-Defaults to `t3.micro`.
+Default value: `t3.micro`.

 **Monitored Environments Configuration**:
 - in the `name` parameter, enter the name of your Monitored environment.
 Refered in `monitoring_groups.json`.
 - in the `account_id`, `region` parameters, specify AWS region and account ID of the account to be monitored.
 - [Optional] in the `metrics_extractor_role_arn`, specify IAM Role ARN to extract metrics for the resources running in another AWS account.
-If not specified - a default one is used (`arn:aws:iam::{account_id}:role/role-salmon-cross-account-extract-metrics-dev`). \
+Default value: `arn:aws:iam::{account_id}:role/role-salmon-cross-account-extract-metrics-dev`. \

 To add additional monitored environments, simply append another dictionary block with the same structure.